pingswept/me30-website/content/notes/KB2040-programming.md

 motor = stepper.StepperMotor(coils[0], coils[1], coils[2], coils[3], microsteps=None)

-# The for loop below represents just one approach to taking a step.
+# The for loop below uses the 'onestep' approach to taking a step.
-# For more info on the arguments for the 'onestep' command, see
+# For more info on the arguments for the 'onestep' command, and
+# for other approaches to making your stepper motor take a step, see
 # the "Stepper Motors" section of this page:
 # https://learn.adafruit.com/adafruit-stepper-dc-motor-featherwing/circuitpython

-for step in range(STEPS):
+for step in range(STEPS):  #STEPS dictates how far your motor rotates
     motor.onestep()
-    time.sleep(DELAY)
+    time.sleep(DELAY)       #DELAY dictates the speed of rotation

 motor.release()